retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 ### Games I'd dropped, life I'd not lived

-Job was taking a some of my time, and contributed to my overall tiredness.
+Job was taking some of my time, and contributed to my overall tiredness.
 I had been bored with usual media like anime, games, visual novels for a long while.
 Still am.
 But what I had been (moderately) proud of, was finishing whatever game/anime I started.

 Not anymore.
 By 2024, my vndb accumulated 3 VNs that I started, **liked**, but never finished fully, and another VN that had received its last chapter, that I didn't have a will to read.
 Similar story with games, I would start a game, have some fun with it, and become unwilling to continue it.
 Some of those were fair choices, like games without a clear end - Cuisineer.
 Others were not logical - Ghost of Tsushima, looked very forward to it, stopped playing after finishing a third of it.